Today: Top 10 best things to see & do in Namibia

 1. SOAR IN A HOT AIR BALLOON OVER THE DESERT

 If you want to ponder how insignificant we really are, then hop into a hot air balloon and quietly absorb the unparalleled bird’s eye views of Namibia’s phenomenal landscape.
 One of the best places for a hot air balloon flight is the Namib desert, where Namib Sky Balloon Safaris has been operating for the last 25 years without any accident or incident.
-Awake just before dawn and venture out to the launch site, then float up peacefully into the sky as the sun roses.
+Awake just before dawn and venture out to the launch site, then float up peacefully into the sky as the sun rises.
 Enjoy spectacular views of jagged mountain tops that emerge from shifting dunes and soar over a landscape that has remained untouched for millions of years.
 After a gentle landing, as is customary with any balloon flight, an “Out Of Africa” style Champagne breakfast is set up in the middle of nowhere.
-Your pilot will also present you with a flight certificate before you take a leisurely nature drive back to the meeting point I cannot recommend it enough as it was one of the most incredible, soul-enriching and humbling travel experiences in my life.
+Your pilot will also present you with a flight certificate before you take a leisurely nature drive back to the meeting point.
+I cannot recommend it enough as it was one of the most incredible, soul-enriching and humbling travel experiences in my life.

 - Official website: Namib Sky Balloon Safaris